Quotations

 of a strong emotional reaction.
 He admits that Darwinism cannot be disproved,

-the attitude of mind of the persecutor rather than the discoverer.
-Shaw’s case
+attitude of mind of the persecutor rather than the discoverer.
+Shaw’s case is

-is complicated by his admiration for Samuel Butler, who was undoubtedly a
+complicated by his admiration for Samuel Butler, who was undoubtedly a better

 My reaction is entirely different.
 If evolution, guided